Paingouin/ModernCPPSeed/README.md

 ```

 Will invoke your compiler to build the binaries at Release mode using 4 thread if possible.
+You can also use your IDE or the compiler tools directly to build your binaries.

 ## Structure of the project
 ---
 Now that we know how to launch cmake , I will explain how to configure it, without all the schlimblik

-First, at the root of the project, you have a CMakeList.txt, this one is used :
+First, at the root of the project, you have a CMakeList.txt, this one is used to :
 * name our project
 * read the Global Options
 * launch Conan
 * read the others CmakeLists.txt (the one of our batches/libraries)
   * First it will read the CmakeList.txt inside the folder Libraries
   * Then it will read the CmakeList.txt inside the folder Batches

+Here's a schema of the structure of the model :

 ```
 ModernCPPSeed